The Artist is no other than he who unlearns what he has learned, in order to know himself .

 Being kind sucks sometimes.
-But you do it inspite.
+But you do it despite.
 69

-You shouldn’t depend on your partner to do all the benevolent deeds — If he is softer than you, you still have to keep your flame of compassion and kindness ablaze.
+You shouldn’t depend on your partner to do all the benevolent deeds.
+Keep your flame of compassion and kindness ablaze.
+70

+Everyone can write.
+But you can only write well about the things you care about.
 71

-Everyone can write.
-But you can only write well on the things you care about.
+A lot of things can only be done well if we care.
 72

-A lot of things can be only done well if you care.
-73

-Lack of focus might not have anything to do with the quality of the result— Maybe it wasn’t the right time for that idea.
+Maybe it wasn’t the right time for that idea.
 Try it later.
+74

+Believing in a secret ingredient can delay you from forming your magical formula.
 75

-Believing in a secret ingredient can delay you from forming your own magical formula.
-76

 Deep Life Lessons on Feelings and experiences.